 Newton's Three Laws

 Although the 'ride it like you stole it' maxim works for some experienced riders, beginning dirt bike riders will benefit from taking a few minutes to think before they ride, especially when it comes to something as dangerous as jumping a dirt bike.
-Most of the physical world we live in is governed by laws of physics discovered by Sir Isaac Newton some 330 years ago.
-Although Sir Isaac didn't own a dirt bike, Newton's Laws still apply to today's bikes and it can't hurt for new riders to spend some time thinking about how the laws of physics apply to dirt bikes.
+Most of the physical world we live in is governed by laws of physics discovered by Sir Isaac Newton some 330 years ago, and although Sir Isaac didn't own a dirt bike, Newton's Laws still apply to today's bikes.
+It can't hurt beginner riders to spend some time thinking about how the laws of physics apply to dirt bikes.

 A few things to mention before continuing: